BRUCE REYNOLDS MEMORIAL FUND

 If a curious visitor, help us better preserve that which deserves preservation.

 I am honored to represent an organization which helps unify our community in so many different ways.
 Enhancing, thereby improving the esthetic in which we live.
 Join our cause.
-Open Space Institute is our fiscal sponsor.
 All donations are held in confidence and are tax deductible.
 We will happily appreciate and accept each gift equally.
 All amounts are welcome.
 Large and small.
 I believe in Inwood and its majesty.
 Together we can and will improve our condition.

 If you’re experienced/ interested in:

 Pruning, Topiary, Weeding, Garden Maintenance, Brick Work, Landscaping… OR you’ve an educational or musical program/ workshop you’d like to share with the community…

 LET US KNOW! firstname.lastname@example.org